opengisch/QField-docs/documentation/how-to/project-setup/attributes-form.en.md

 - **Dynamic Media Previews:**
     - *Images:* Displayed as thumbnails.
     - *Videos:* Automatically play a muted, short preview.
     Tapping the thumbnail allows you to play/pause the video.
     - *Audio:* Generates a real-time, dynamic audio waveform bar preview based on the actual audio file's peaks.

 - **On-Demand Downloads:** If an attachment is not stored locally on your device, QField will display a loading indicator and automatically attempt to fetch the file from QFieldCloud or your configured External Storage (e.g., WebDAV).
     Ensure your device has an active internet connection if your project relies on remote external storage.

 - **Interacting with Media:** Tap on any media card's background to open the standard feature form for that specific child record, or tap the three-dot menu *(⋮)* to access specific actions like copying attributes.

 **Multi-Attachment Project creation Notes:**

-If you create a project utilizing QField's default digitizing notes (with "Take image and video attachments"), the system automatically configures an attachments field for child layer linked by UUID.
+If you create a project from QField directly to digitize your notes (with "Take image and video attachments"), QField automatically creates an attachments field that links to a child layer.
+These are related through a unique UUID.
-When you open a note in QField, you can seamlessly add and browse multiple photos, videos, or audio recordings attached to a single note.
+When you then open a note in QField, you can add and browse multiple photos, videos, or audio recordings attached to a single note.

 !!!
 Workflow